Zinggi/UnrealScriptIDE/README.md

 Planned
 ------------

-* **Add support for enumerations, structs and CONST**
+* **Add support for enumerations**
-	* currently structs aren't supported. e.g. if you type Actor(other).Location.* you won't get x, y, z although you would want to.
-	* same for Enumerations

 * **Support for local variables**
 	* local variables and function arguments should also appear in the completion list

 * **live parsing of the current file**
 	* if you have declared a variable such as: var Pawn MyPawn; and immediately afterwards type MyPawn.* it won't give you any suggestions.
 	To get your suggestions you have to save your file first.

 * **Your suggestion here?**
 	* You can suggest features, report bugs and vote for features on this site here: [UnrealScript IDE - Userecho](http://unrealscriptide.userecho.com/)